Final Paycheck in New York - must be paid on next scheduled payday.

 The New York Labor Law creates high stakes for employers who do not timely pay all wages and can create liability on behalf of the violating employer well beyond the initial amount of the unpaid wages owed to the employee.

 If you have any issues with how/when you are paid, you should call us today.
 We can help!

 If you are entitled to your accrued unused vacation, we can help you get it.
-For a flat fee ($300), we will write to your employer on your behalf and advise your employer regarding its obligation to compensate you for your work.
+We work for flat fees or on a contingency fee basis.
 If you are an employee in NY and have any questions about your final paycheck or other wage and hour matters, please contact us today.